 - 1. Grasp the sensor in one hand and, with the other hand, unscrew the cable connector counter-clockwise at the sensor. - 2.
-Pull out the cable connector plug from the expired sensor. - Unscrew the flow diverter from the sensor and discard the expired sensor or return it to Maxtec for proper disposal.
+Pull out the cable connector plug from the expired sensor. - 3.
+Unscrew the flow diverter from the sensor and discard the expired sensor or return it to Maxtec for proper disposal.

-NOTE: The sensor contains lead and lead acetate, be sure to dispose of expired sensors in accordance with hospital, local, state and federal regulations.
+NOTE: The sensor contains lead and lead acetate, be sure to dispose of expired sensors in accordance with hospital, local, state, and federal regulations, or return to Maxtec for proper disposal or recovery.

 - 4. Remove the new sensor from the packaging and remove the protective film from the sensor face. - 5.
-Insert the cable connector plug into the receptacle of the new sensor and tighten the cable connector.

-- 6. Screw the flow diverter onto the new sensor. - 7.
+Insert the cable connector plug into the receptacle of the new sensor and tighten the cable connector. - 6.
+Screw the flow diverter onto the new sensor. - 7.
 Wait approximately 20 minutes for the sensor to reach equilibrium. - 8.
 Calibrate the new sensor.